 11. (1) A member of the Board must upon appointment, and annually thereafter, disclose in writing to the Minister and the Board if he or she, his or her spouse, family member, business partner or associate has an interest in any matter which may preclude him or her from performing his or her functions as a member of the Board in a fair, unbiased and proper manner.

-(2) A member must disclose to the Board at every meeting of the Board if he or she, his or her spouse, family member, business partner or associate has an interest in any matter before the Board which may preclude him or her from performing his or her functions.
+(2) A member must disclose to the Board at every meeting of the Board if he or she, his or her spouse, family member, business partner or associate has an interest in any matter before the Board which may preclude him or her from performing his or her functions as a member of the Board in a fair, unbiased and proper manner.

 (3) A member of the Board may not vote at, attend, or in any other manner participate in any meeting of the Board if the member has an interest as contemplated in subsection (1) and (2).